Mark Carney: 2008 financial crisis

-Carney, then the governor of the Bank of Canada, speaks at the 2012 World Economic Forum's "Beyond Basel: Financial Institution Regulation" panel".
+Carney, then governor of the Bank of Canada, speaks at the 2012 World Economic Forum's "Beyond Basel: Financial Institution Regulation" panel.

 The commitment to ultra-low lending rates led to a spike in housing prices and household debt.
 In April 2012, Carney acknowledged there were "issues in some segments of the housing market" and some properties in Canada were "probably overvalued" but he was not overly concerned.
-He stated low-interest rates were not to blame but the onus was on individuals who take out the loans, the banks, and the federal government's mortgage lending rules.
+He stated low interest rates were not to blame but the onus was on individuals who take out the loans, the banks, and the federal government's mortgage lending rules.
 Before Carney left for the Bank of England, there were calls to raise rates as Canadians were holding record-level debt and the housing market was overheated.

 Canada's risk-averse fiscal and regulatory environment is also cited as a factor.
 In 2009 a Newsweek columnist wrote, "Canada has done more than survive this financial crisis.
 The country is positively thriving in it.
 Canadian banks are well capitalized and poised to take advantage of opportunities that American and European banks cannot seize."

 Carney earned various accolades for his leadership during the 2008 financial crisis: he was named one of Financial Timess "Fifty who will frame the way forward" and of Time Magazines 2010 Time 100.
 In May 2011, Reader's Digest named him "Editor's Choice for Most Trusted Canadian".
 In October 2012, Carney was named "Central Bank Governor of the Year 2012" by the editors of Euromoney magazine.